iya30n/dynamic-acl/readme.md

 it's very simple too.

-just add **authorize** middleware to your routes.
+just add **authorize** middleware to your routes. it gets a parameter as a foreign key (default is user_id).

-> this middleware will check user_id on your entity.
+> this middleware will check the foreign key on your entity.